gcve-eu/gcve.eu/content/faq.md

 This enables GNAs to directly publish their vulnerability information without relying on a centralized system.

-There is no complex technology or software involved, it's a standard ReST API, implemented and documented as a Best Current Practice (BCP, to be released soon), which can be easily reimplemented by other software solutions.
+There is no complex technology or software involved, it's a standard ReST API, implemented and documented as a Best Current Practice ([BCP-03](/bcp/gcve-bcp-03/)), which can be easily reimplemented by other software solutions.

 ![Overview of the GCVE GNA publication model](/images/gcve-eu-network.png)